Kevinjoythomas/Smart-Cultivate/README.md

 ### -The goal of making this project is so that there is no soil in India going to waste 📈.

 ## 💻💻 Models
-### The accuracies on the testing set of the models I used are in the following scikit library
+### The accuracies on the testing set of the models I used are the following
 ### Logistic Regression: 94.31%
 ### from sklearn.linear_model import LogisticRegression
 ### K Nearest Neighbours: 97.72%